 Total Power: 120 hp

 Engine Brand: Ford Lehman

 Engine Year: 1972

 Engine Model: 120

 Engine Type: Inboard

 Electrical Circuit: 110 V

-The condition is excellent with the following upgrades:
+This Freshwater classic is in Good condition with the following upgrades:

 - Bottom completely recaulked and Epoxy Barrier coated 2013